-- 27.18.1 A Member may alter a motion of which he has given notice with the consent of the meeting.
-The meeting's consent will be signified without discussion. - 27.18.2 A Member may alter a motion which he has moved without notice with the consent of both the meeting and the seconder.
+- 27.18.1 A Member may alter a motion of which they have given notice with the consent of the meeting.
+The meeting's consent will be signified without discussion. - 27.18.2 A Member may alter a motion which they have moved without notice with the consent of both the meeting and the seconder.
 The meeting's consent will be signified without discussion. - 27.18.3 Only alterations which could be made as an amendment may be made.